Walmart 'concerned' U.S. tariffs will raise Mexican fresh produce prices

 FAYETTEVILLE, Ark.
 (Reuters) - Walmart Inc Chief Executive Doug McMillon said on Friday the retailer was concerned that fresh produce prices would rise if tariffs are placed on imports from Mexico.

-“We are concerned about that category. ...
+“We are concerned about that category ...
 We don’t want prices going up on those fresh items for customers and we will resist it as long as we can but we can’t tell when those prices have to go up,” McMillon told reporters at Walmart’s shareholders’ meeting.

 “If the customer is focused on avocado prices, we will hold those prices for as long as we can and focus elsewhere.”

+U.S. President Donald Trump has threatened to impose levies starting at 5% on June 10 if the Mexican government does not agree to do more to tackle an increase in mostly Central American migrants crossing Mexico to enter the United States.

-U.S. President Donald Trump said on Friday there was a “good chance” that the United States would be able to reach a deal with Mexico over migration, although his administration was still pushing ahead with a plan to slap import tariffs on its southern neighbor next week.
+On Friday, Trump said there was a “good chance” the United States would be able to reach a deal with Mexico over migration, although his administration was still pushing ahead with a plan to slap import tariffs on its southern neighbor next week.

+McMillon comments come as retailers are preparing for an increase in prices after the Trump tariffs on imports from China.

-McMillon also said the retailer will change sourcing bases on products when possible.
+Walmart will change sourcing bases on products when possible, he said.

 “Where we can change sourcing, whether it’s Mexico, it’s China, we will but where we can’t we just have to deal with it and find places where we can cut costs in the near term,” he said.